 Teaching & Learning

 Teaching and learning are at the heart of the mission of each of THEA’s member institutions.
 These activities, together with assessment, combine in a transformative process of transmitting knowledge, skill and competence to a learner through a curriculum, and verifying that that learner can demonstrate their acquisition.
-Within the Institutes of Technology, these activities also encourage the development of confidence and understanding, as well as the acquisition of knowledge-in-use.
-In line with the National Strategy for Higher Education to 2030, all of the Institutes of Technology are committed to providing their students with the highest quality teaching and learning experience; integrating research with teaching and learning; enhancing the flexibility of programme-provision; and continually strengthening the focus on learning outcomes to ensure that all their graduates acquire key competences.
+Within the technological higher education sector, these activities also encourage the development of confidence and understanding, as well as the acquisition of knowledge-in-use.
+In line with the National Strategy for Higher Education to 2030, all of the members of the technological higher education sector are committed to providing their students with the highest quality teaching and learning experience; integrating research with teaching and learning; enhancing the flexibility of programme-provision; and continually strengthening the focus on learning outcomes to ensure that all their graduates acquire key competences.

 National Forum for the Enhancement of Teaching and Learning